SteveLauC/Notes/database/Database_System_Concepts/Ch16_Query_Optimization.md

 > do general cost based query optimization with equivalence rules.
 >
 > In section 16.2.4, we saw how to enumerate all the equivalent expressions to
-> a given query, that is forlogical plan.
+> a given query, that is for logical plan.
 The case for physical plan generation
 > is pretty > similar to that process, where we add a new class of equivalence
 > rules **physical equivalence rules**, which can be used to convert a logical
 > operator into the corresponding physical one, e.g., join -> hash join.

-> QUES: for the physical equivalence rules described above, havn't we seen it
+> QUES: for the physical equivalence rules described above, haven't we seen it
 > in the last section?

-It turns out that this section won't cover the details on how to implement a cost-based optimizer using equvivalence rules.
-IMO, that is definited quite complicated.
+It turns out that this section won't cover the details on how to implement a cost-based optimizer using equivalence rules.
+IMO, that is defined quite complicated.

-The textbook says that to implement it based on the pseudocode introduced in section 16.2.4, we should:
+The textbook says that to implement it based on the pseudo-code introduced in section 16.2.4, we should:

-1. Make an space-efficient representation of expressions that avoids making multiple copies of the same subexpressions when equivalence rules are applied.
+1. Make an space-efficient representation of expressions that avoids making multiple copies of the same sub-expressions when equivalence rules are applied.

    > steve: can we do this `Rc` or `Arc`?